Det Norske Teatret: Early repertory

-Ivar Aasen's Ervingen and Hulda Garborg's Rationelt fjøsstell were played on the theatre's first touring day, in Kristiansand 2 January 1913.
+Ivar Aasen's Ervingen and Hulda Garborg's Rationelt fjøsstell were played on the theatre's first touring day, in Kristiansand on 2 January 1913.
 At this occasion also a prologue written by Anders Hovden was read.
 Olav Hoprekstad's Bjørnefjell was played the next day in Kristiansand.
 Ludvig Holberg's Jeppe på Berget was played in Volda in February, and later at the official opening in Bondeungdomslaget's assembly hall in Bøndernes Hus in Kristiania 6 October 1913.
 At this official opening, President of the Storting Jørgen Løvland, prime minister Gunnar Knudsen, the ministers Bryggesaa, Castberg, Abrahamsen, Keilhau and Urbye, President of the Odelsting Johan Ludwig Mowinckel, and King of Norway, Haakon VII were present.
 "Jeppe" was played by the theatre's director Rasmus Rasmussen.

-The next day Oskar Braaten's Stor-Anders was played.
-In November 1913 the theatre played Friarar by Hoprekstad, and two plays by Gustaf af Geijerstam, Lars-Anders and Jan-Anders.
+The next day, Oskar Braaten's Stor-Anders was played.
+In November 1913, the theatre played Friarar by Hoprekstad, and two plays by Gustaf af Geijerstam, Lars-Anders and Jan-Anders.